 - Review how to access your exam

-Check out our CPA Program Exam Frequently Asked Questions (FAQs) page for more information about online proctored exams.
+Visit our CPA Program Exam Frequently Asked Questions page for more information.